DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Option to have layouts on the main menu like vVv has: "Layout submenu if more than..." setting (in Pkl_eD.ini)?

-* Allow non-Tab whitespace in layout entries?
-(Strip whitespace.
-To preserve it use {# } or }{# }{ in entries?)
-    - Today, tab+; comments are stripped in layout.ini but not in PKL .ini.
-Make this consistent?
-    - Important: Leave escaped semicolon (`;) alone, even after whitespace!
-And document the need for escaping it!
-    - Probably not a big deal.
-It works well enough as it is.

 INFO: Some documentation notes
 ------------------------------